 Boštjan, you have been Director of Tourism Podčetrtek for over 6 years now.
 Do you remember what first got you interested in working in tourism?

-I have lived in a tourism area all my life.
+I have lived in the tourism area all my life.
 My mother works in tourism and my father was always involved with the development of the local community.
 This, plus the advantage that I pick up foreign languages fast, gave me the idea of working in tourism, and first studying in the field of tourism.

 Would you say that interest in the sustainability performance of destinations has become stronger?
 Who cares most about it – city/regional councils, residents, visitors?